ayshajaved/Google-Solution-Challenge-2025/Readme.md

 ---

 ## 🌍 Let’s Make an Impact
 The deadline’s **April 30, 2025**—plenty of time to create something amazing.
-Whether it’s an app for rural education or a tool to fight climate change, your solution could land in Google’s Top 100 or even win big (up to $3,000 per team member for Top 3!).
+Whether it’s an app for rural education or a tool to fight climate change, your solution could land in Google’s Top 100 or even win big ($5000).

 ---